 — Ultras Monaco 1994 (@ULTRASMONACO94) May 27, 2024

-The Stade Louis II is a single-tiered stadium which means there aren’t too many seats with a ‘bad’ view of the action, however, for the best view, you are going to want to be in either the Honneurs Stand or the Premieres Stand.
+The Stade Louis II is a single-tiered stadium which means there are not too many seats that have a ‘bad’ view of the action, however, for the best view, you are going to want to be in either the Premieres Stand or the Honneurs.

-These two stands run alongside the side of the pitch which means the running track doesn’t have as big an impact as it does for those fans at either end of the pitch.
+These two stands run along the side of the pitch, meaning the running track has less of a negative impact than it does for those fans at either end of the pitch.

 If your main priority is atmosphere, then you should try and get tickets in the Pesages Stand and stand alongside the ultras.